tana13p/Inheritance/README.md

 # Route Radar

-Route Radar is a transportation recommendation application for New York City, combining app development and machine learning to offer optimized routes and fare information across multiple modes of transportation.
+Route Radar is a transportation application for New York City, combining app development and machine learning to offer optimized routes and fare information across multiple modes of transportation.

 ## Features